Hexadoon/phobia/README.md

 (Add screen shots)

 ### Specifications
-- Run on Windows, Mac, and Linux
+- Run on Windows, and Mac OSX
 - Coding in GDscript
 - Keyboard and Mouse/trackpad inputs only